$4.99 Shipping to Ohio see details

 Types of Elastic for Sewing

-There are several types of elastic that are suitable for garments, and each one has a specific application.
+Several types of elastic are suitable for garments, and each one has a specific application.
 Below you will find the most common types of elastic used in sewing projects:

 • Braided elastic is typically lightweight, and it narrows or curls when it stretches.
 You can insert it into a casing or sew it directly onto the wrong side of the fabric.
-Braided elastic is made by using a composition of materials such as polyester and rubber.
-It's most commonly added in waistbands, sleeves, necklines and leg bands, and it has a long lifespan.
-Since it's made with coverings & rubbers, braided elastic is more shrink resistant and will typically be unaffected by saltwater and chlorine.
+Braided elastic is made using materials such as polyester and rubber.
+It's most commonly added to waistbands, sleeves, necklines, and leg bands, and it has a long lifespan.
+Since it's made with coverings & rubbers, a braided elastic is more shrink-resistant and will typically be unaffected by saltwater and chlorine.
+Goldstar tool offers black and white braided elastics for sale.

 • Knitted elastic resists curling when stretched.
-It’s is a very soft and comfortable option that is used in a variety of applications including waistbands, gloves, suspenders, belts, face mask straps, sporting goods, pajamas, sweatbands, horse blankets, elastic pockets, and swimsuits.
+It is a very soft and comfortable option that is used in a variety of applications, including waistbands, gloves, suspenders, belts, face mask straps, sporting goods, pajamas, sweatbands, horse blankets, elastic pockets, and swimsuits.
 Knitted elastic can be used in garments with and without casings, and it is comfortable when placed directly on the skin.

 • Non-roll woven elastic remains flat and unrolled when inserted into casings, but it isn’t suitable for a direct application because of its slight abrasiveness.
 It's excellent for waistbands in skirts, slacks, shorts, pajama or legging waistbands, children's clothing, and sports bras.
 This elastic is a firmer medium weight that resists rolling or twisting.
 It’s also shrink resistant, machine washable and dryable, and usually unaffected by chlorine bleach.